yeutech-lab/react-admin-intl/docs/configuration.md

-The tested and officially supported version of [ra-core](https://www.npmjs.com/package/ra-core) is `v$PACKAGE_RA_CORE_VERSION`.

-We tweaked a few sources from [ra-core](https://github.com/marmelab/react-admin/tree/v$PACKAGE_RA_CORE_VERSION/packages/ra-core/src).
+We tweaked two sources from [ra-core](https://github.com/marmelab/react-admin/tree/master/packages/ra-core/src).

-These source can be used instead of the original one to support internationalization with [react-intl](https://github.com/yahoo/react-intl/).
+These sources can be used instead of the original one to support internationalization with [react-intl](https://github.com/yahoo/react-intl/).

 There is two way to configure: